Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Author Brad Parkes wrote about the tough stringy flesh of the pūkeko (also dubbed the ‘West Coast pheasant’): ‘Perhaps I’ve been prejudiced by the time worn cooking recipe for pukeko: Put in 4 gallon kero tin, weigh down with clean river boulder, boil for four days, throw away pukeko and eat boulder.’1

 The founder of the Canterbury settlement, John Robert Godley, ensured that pheasants were on the first four ships that established Christchurch.
-Colonial governor and later New Zealand premier George Grey was a keen importer of wildlife, and provided the first Californian quail to the Nelson Acclimatisation Society in the mid-1860s.
+Colonial governor and later New Zealand premier George Grey was a keen importer of wildlife, and provided the first California quail to the Nelson Acclimatisation Society in the mid-1860s.

-In 1905 Thomas Donne, secretary to the Department of Tourist and Health Resorts, imported the first Canada geese, which were distributed widely among acclimatisation societies.
 European mallard ducks were introduced from the late 1860s, but mallards did not become naturalised until Cecil Whitney of the Auckland Acclimatisation Society brought in the more suitable North American species in 1937.
 Whitney reared many birds and made around 3,500 eggs available to farmers between 1941 and 1943.

 Failed introductions

 Acclimatisation societies also tried to introduce many other game-bird species.
-Birds that failed to become naturalised included snipe, grouse (introduced to the central North Island along with heather, which still remains), ptarmigan, and some species of quail and pigeon.
+Birds that failed to become naturalised included common snipe, grouse (introduced to the central North Island along with heather, which still remains), ptarmigan, and some species of quail and pigeon.

 Footnotes

-1 Brad Parkes, Gamebird hunting in New Zealand.
+• Brad Parkes, Gamebird hunting in New Zealand.
 Auckland: Halcyon, 1992, p.
-119.
+119. Back

 Hunting with dogs